oVirt/ovirt-site/source/documentation/install-guide/chap-Installing_oVirt.html.md

 ## Installing the oVirt Engine Packages

+As a prerequisite, ensure that you have required repositories for your distribution.

+On CentOS the Base, Optional and Extras repositories are already enabled by default and must be enabled.

+On Red Hat Enterprise Linux you'll need a valid subscription and the following repositories enabled:

+  - rhel-7-server-rpms
+  - rhel-7-server-optional-rpms
+  - rhel-7-server-extras-rpms

 Before you can configure and use the oVirt Engine, you must install the <package>ovirt-engine</package> package and dependencies.

 **Installing the oVirt Engine Packages**